lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * icURL, the full path (including protocol) to the InfoCentral server

-* icSecret, the InfoCentral-issued API key
+* icSecret, the InfoCentral-issued API key, use the secret generated in setup.php

 * ipWhitelist, an optional array to specify IP addresses and networks (e.g. 10.10.1.11, 10.10.0.1/16) that are allowed to access PublicDocuments set to filter traffic